 PigTrace is an industry-led, national swine traceability initiative delivered by the Canadian Pork Council (CPC) and Ontario Pork.
-The goal of traceability is to be able to track the movement of an animals within the supply chain and improve emergency response.
-It's a proactive measure to safeguard our industry from foreign animal disease, protect our domestic and export market access and uphold our food safety quality.
+The goal of traceability is to be able to track the movement of animals within the supply chain and improve emergency response.
+It's a proactive measure to safeguard our industry from foreign animal disease, protect our market access and uphold our food safety quality.

 PigTrace is mandatory by law through the federal Health of Animals Regulations which is enforced by the Canadian Food Inspection Agency (CFIA).
 The CFIA can issue non-compliance letters and fines (up to $50,000) to those who do not comply with the PigTrace requirements.